Nnamdi Ofoborh: Rangers

 Ofoborh signed a four-year pre-contract agreement with Scottish club Rangers in February 2021.
+A heart issue was discovered shortly after he joined the club, this sidelined Ofoborh for further tests.
+He failed to appear in a matchday squad during his time with Rangers.
+On 24 August 2023, it was announced that Ofoborh had agreed to mutually terminated his contract with Rangers, which had two years remaining, and he left the club without making an appearance.

+Swindon Town

+On 29 March 2024, Ofoborh signed for EFL League Two side Swindon Town on a contract until the end of the 2023–24 season.
+On 6 June 2024, he signed a new extended contract with the club.
+He was initially offered a new contract by Swindon at the end of the 2024–25 season, the offer was revoked by manager Ian Holloway over commitment concerns.

+Barnet

+Ofoborh signed for Barnet in July 2025.

 International career

 Ofoborh was called up to the Nigeria U20s squad for the Under-20 World Cup finals in Poland in May–June 2019, making three appearances in the tournament.
 He made his debut as a substitute in a 4–0 win over Qatar in their opening group game before starting in a 1–1 draw with Ukraine as the Flying Eagles advanced to the knockout stage.
 Ofoborh also started the round of 16 defeat by Senegal in Łódź.